 Introducing the Pregnancy Course by The Optimal Breathing Academy

 Optimal breathing helps you stay calm, focused and breathe easier during labor and helps prevent unhealthy breathing like hyperventilation or holding your breath, all of which could lead to dizziness, tension, and fatigue.

 Advantages of Optimal Breathing

 Though it is generally suitable for all in each stage of life to practice Optimal Breathing, it is vital during pregnancy for many reasons:

 Optimal Breathing Helps Alleviate Shortness of Breath (SOB)

 As the uterus keeps expanding during pregnancy, the belly gets bigger.
 The pressure on the diaphragm and lungs might take a toll on the health due to low lung capacity and lack of space for expansion and contraction.
 Optimal Breathing during the early stages of pregnancy will help tackle this problem effectively.

 Through Optimal Breathing, an improved amount of oxygen can be released into the bloodstream, helping the well-being of both mom and baby.
 Optimal Breathing also helps in removing carbon dioxide from the body and replaces it with life-giving oxygen.

 More than 70% of toxins in your body can be flushed out just by breathing correctly.
 Optimal Breathing helps correct your natural breathing process and thus helps in detoxifying your body.
-This is even more important when you are pregnant or breastfeeding, and taking care of another life which is dependent on you.
+This is even more important when you are pregnant or breastfeeding and taking care of another life that is dependent on you.

-Better breathing often means better metabolism, because more oxygen means more vitality and energy.
+Better breathing often means better metabolism because more oxygen means more vitality and energy.
 As a result, any disease-causing bacteria can not survive in an environment with a great metabolism.
-Optimal Breathing helps in preventing the presence of deadly bacteria and assist in improving immunity.
+Optimal Breathing helps in preventing the presence of deadly bacteria and assists in improving immunity.